firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/ingesting-semi-structured-data.md

 # Ingest semi-structured data

-There are three major approaches to ingest and handle semi-structured data as shown below.
+There are three major approaches to ingesting and handling semi-structured data as shown below.
 All approaches can be combined depending on the nature of the input data and the queries to run over the data.

 1. Transforming the input using JSON and `ARRAY` functions to fit the target schema during ingestion.